George Foulkes, Baron Foulkes of Cumnock

-Born in Shropshire, Foulkes was educated at Keith Grammar School in Moray and privately at The Haberdashers' Aske's Boys' School in West Hampstead and studied Psychology at the University of Edinburgh.
+Born in Shropshire in England, Foulkes was educated at Keith Grammar School in Moray and privately at The Haberdashers' Aske's Boys' School near London, and studied Psychology at the University of Edinburgh.
 He served as President of the Scottish Union of Students before being elected to City of Edinburgh District Council and Lothian Regional Council.
 After unsuccessfully contesting Edinburgh West in 1970 and Edinburgh Pentlands in October 1974, he was elected to represent South Ayrshire in parliament at the 1979 general election and to represent Carrick, Cumnock and Doon Valley at the 1983 general election following boundary changes.

 Appointed to the opposition frontbench in 1983, Foulkes served as a shadow Europe minister, shadow foreign and Commonwealth affairs minister and shadow defence minister respectively.
 He was forced to resign from the latter role in 1993, after striking a police officer and being convicted of being drunk and disorderly.
 He rejoined the frontbench in 1994 as a shadow overseas aid minister.
 After the Labour Party won the 1997 general election, he was Parliamentary Under-Secretary of State for International Development from 1997 to 2001 and Minister of State for Scotland from 2001 to 2002.
 He stepped down from the House of Commons at the 2005 general election.

 While serving as a delegate to the Parliamentary Assembly of the Council of Europe, Foulkes joined the House of Lords in June 2005 and was appointed to the Privy Council in July.
 Elected at the 2007 Scottish Parliament election on the Lothians regional list, he was critical of the conduct of the minority Scottish National Party (SNP) government and campaigned for presumed consent for organ donation.
 He stood down from the Scottish Parliament at the 2011 election.
 In the Lords, he continued to be loyal to the New Labour government and supported the ongoing Iraq War and proposals for mandatory identity cards.
 During the 2009 expenses controversy, he accused presenters who questioned MPs' expenses of undermining democracy.
-He was a critic of Labour leader Jeremy Corbyn for failing to tackle antisemitism in the party and made calls for Richard Leonard to resign as Leader of the Scottish Labour Party.
+He was a critic of Labour leader Jeremy Corbyn, who he believed had failed to tackle antisemitism in the party, and he made calls for Richard Leonard to resign as Leader of the Scottish Labour Party.